Breast Implant Revision Surgery

 En Bloc Capsulectomy

 In an En Bloc breast implant removal, the implant, as well as the scar tissue (capsule) surrounding it, are removed together as 1 piece.
-This technique is often done in cases where the patients has a strong preference for this removal.
+This technique is often done in cases where the patient has a strong preference for this removal.
 En Bloc is often sought by patients who want reassurance that the implant and any remaining affected tissue are completely removed.
 However, the procedure may not be suitable for all patients and will depend on individual circumstances.
 Enbloc often results in longer surgery times and a longer incision and therefore scar.

 I want my breast implants completely removed – explant surgery – what options do I have?